 🚒 If something goes wrong, whose liability is it?

 FTE When employees do the work, and they make a mistake, unless they were negligent, it’s a company’s liability.
 You, as an employer, are responsible for your employees’ work.

 IC An agreement should specify that they repay you for their actions which ended up harming your business.

 📖 Is more than 50% of their income coming from their skills, knowledge, expertise or efforts?

 FTE No, more than 50% of their income is selling their time.

 IC Yes, more than 50% of their income is coming from their skills, knowledge, etc.

 For most of the early-stage companies contracting makes more sense as it gives you and your workers more flexibility.
 Thanks to that, you don’t have to deal with all the complexity of local employment laws and run payroll.

 However, if you go through the above questions and you realize that your contractors should become permanent employees, we will be happy to help you with that.
 With Pilot, the conversion from contractors to full-time employees is smooth and painless.

-Write to email@example.com to schedule a demo call with our CEO and learn more about Pilot and our products.
+Request a demo with one of our experts to learn more about Pilot and our products.

 ⚖️ Legal Disclaimer: The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.